tasha3397/manual/README.md

 1. **retention_over_time**: A table by month, country, and acquisition taxonomy for key metrics including active customers, sign ups, and churn.
 2. **retention_cohort**: Cohort analysis by month, country, and acquisition taxonomy showing the number of months that number of customers was active for.

+## Packages

+Packages used in this project are:

+- **dbt_utils**: This is used for the unique combination of columns test.

+## Notes

+- For table and column level descriptions and definitions, see the yaml files.